bersavosh/XRB-LrLx_pub/README.md

 ### tMSPs

 Transitional millisecond pulsars are a relatively new group of sources on this plot.
-There are still only a hanful of confirmed tMSPs identified and thus their behavior (on the Lr-Lx plane) is not fully explored.
+There are still only a handful of confirmed tMSPs identified and thus their behavior (on the Lr-Lx plane) is not fully explored.
 A recent study by [Bogdanov et al. 2017](http://adsabs.harvard.edu/abs/2017arXiv170908574B) indicates that in the faint accretion state, PSR J1023+0038 shows a strong anti-correlation between radio and X-ray luminosity.
 Based on the anti-correlation, it is also suggested that the radio emission might not be (entirely) from a self-absorbed jet.
 Thus, it is possible that comparing their radio and X-ray emission to other systems on this plot might not be appropriate.

 ### Correlation lines